kshitijng/Trace-all-the-rays/README.md

 This is a simple implementation of a ray tracer in C++.

-ppmtest.cpp file sets up a file to test the ppm format which is used to store the scene for this project. main.cpp sets up the scence, and colours it. ray.h implements the ray class and methods. vec.h implements the vector class and methods.
+ppmtest.cpp file sets up a file to test the ppm format which is used to store the scene for this project.\n main.cpp sets up the scence, and colours it.\n ray.h implements the ray class and methods.\n vec.h implements the vector class and methods.\n

 Notes:
 • Used floats instead of doubles. (either can be used)